 If you need to fully re-enable SIP, boot back into the recovery partition, open Terminal from the Utilities menu, and set state to enabled:

 Note: As of MacOS Sierra 10.12.2, it is possible to re-enable SIP from the Mac system rather than reboot into the Recovery HD.
 To re-enable SIP, run this command as root in Terminal:

-Entering your system password and press enter.
+Enter your system password and press Enter.